-China announces new climate cooperation with US but doesn't budge on climate goals
+China surprises climate summit with pledge to work with US, but doesn't budge on climate goals

-Glasgow, Scotland (CNN)The US and China announced an agreement Wednesday to ramp up their climate ambitions, just days before the end of the COP26 summit in Glasgow.
+Glasgow, Scotland (CNN)The US and China surprised the COP26 climate summit on Wednesday when representatives of the countries announced an agreement to ramp up their climate ambitions, just days before the end of the conference in Glasgow.

 "There is more agreement between the US and China than divergence, making it an area of huge potential for cooperation," China climate envoy Xie Zhenhua said at a news conference.
 "The release of this joint statement shows again that cooperation is the only choice for both China and the United States.
 By working together our two countries can achieve many important things that are beneficial not only to our two countries but the world as a whole."